croelanjr/scriptsminig/README.md

 6. To use overclocking to get hashrate performance.
 It is responsible for each miner with their respective GPUs.

-    We have two options to overclock:
+    We have three options to overclock:

 * First option is to change the values of the mclock percentage and decrease the value of cclock to reduce the amount of energy from the consumption of the gpu.
 In this option, the operating system service is activated in case the device is turned off and every time it is turned on, the overclock service is automatically activated and the file will find it in the scriptsmining folder